3pxh/rotbae/how-tos/adding-download-button.md

 **Dependencies:**
 - `jszip` - For creating ZIP archives when multiple files are downloaded
+- `react` - Dev dependency for TypeScript type checking (not bundled)
 - `@types/react` - For TypeScript type definitions (dev dependency)

+**Important: React Resolution in Vite**
+- Utilities has React as a devDependency for TypeScript, but Vite must bundle React from the consuming project
+- Each project using utilities must add React resolution aliases to their `vite.config.ts` to prevent Vite from trying to bundle React from `utilities/node_modules`
+- See Step 2/Step 4 for the required Vite configuration

 **Trade-offs:**
 - **Pros**: Proper dependency management, ZIP file support, TypeScript resolution works correctly